dell/csm-docs/content/docs/concepts/replication/disaster-recovery.md

 {{< /tabpane >}}
 ![state_changes2](../../../../images/replication/state_changes2.png)

 g.
-Scale up the application pods to desired count.
-This can be done by editing the application manifest yaml file and changing the replicas count to desired value.
+Scale up the application pods to desired count by editing the application manifest yaml file and changing the replicas count to desired value.

 > _**NOTE**_: When users do Failover and Failback, the tests pods on the source cluster may go "CrashLoopOff" state since it will try to remount the same volume which is already mounted.
 To get around this problem, bring down the number of replicas to 0 and then after that is done, bring it up to 1.